The Lost Generation

 As he opened the trap door, suddenly she pulled on his arm, crying into the wind, "No!
 Don't, Severus.
 I'm sorry!
 You have no idea how sorry!"

-He couldn't seem to find another way to express it; he kept just saying the same words over and over.
-He felt as though they were stuck in some kind of time loop, as though they would be standing at the top of this tower for an eternity, whipped by the wind and saying, "It's over," and then, "No, Severus!" and "It's over," again and again and again.
+He couldn't seem to find another way to express it; he kept saying the same words.
+He felt as if they were stuck in a time loop, as if they would be standing at the top of this tower for an eternity, whipped by the wind and saying, "It's over," and then, "No, Severus!" and "It's over," again and again and again.

 But he didn't believe it.